mcastling/mcastling.github.io/NUItutorials/button.md

 There are 4 events associated with the Button class:

-+ Clicked      - The button is touched and the touch point doesn't leave the boundary of the button.
++ Clicked	- The button is touched, and the touch point doesn't leave the boundary of the button.
 + Pressed	- The button is touched
-+ Released     - The button is touched and the touch point leaves the boundary of the button.
++ Released	- The button is touched, and the touch point leaves the boundary of the button.
 + StateChanged	- The button's state is changed.

 Here is an example of adding an event handler to a push button _Clicked_ event: